 Recent evidence has shown that obtaining an electrotechnology or telecommunications trade can have the best income return outcomes, followed by those in the automotive and engineering trades.
 There are also very strong labour market outcomes for electrotechnology graduates, only beaten by those working in the traditional construction trades.

-So what steps can you take to increase your chances of obtaining that lucrative electrical ticket?
+So you might be wondering how to become an electrician and increase your chances of obtaining that lucrative electrical ticket?

 1. Getting interested in Electrical – what does it really involve?

 Electricians can install and maintain, repair and test electrical equipment and systems for industrial, commercial and domestic purposes.